dotnet/ef6/src/Microsoft.EntityFramework.SqlServer/readme.md

 `The 'PrimitiveTypeKind' attribute is invalid - The value 'HierarchyId' is invalid according to its datatype`

 Solution is to remove the .dll from the GAC.

-## Feedback

-Please report any issues, questions and suggestions to TBD

 ## Release notes